cytoscape/cytoscape-automation/README.md

 # cytoscape-automation
-Collection of scripts that include programmatic io and control of Cytoscape
+Collection of scripts and code samples that enable programmatic io and control of Cytoscape